paldhous/ucb/2018/dataviz/md/class8.md

 We also applied a [ColorBrewer](http://colorbrewer2.org) qualitative palette using the `scale_color_brewer` function, and naming the desired `palette`.
 You can add the text you want to appear as a legend title using `name`, and specify the order in which the legend items appear using `breaks`).

-I separated this code inside the parantheses of the `scale_color_brewer` function into three lines to make it easier to read.
+I separated the code inside the parantheses of the `scale_color_brewer` function into three lines to make it easier to read.

 ### Export your charts as images